MapsterMapper/Mapster/README.md

 Likewise, a fast conversion from strings to enums is also included.
 If the string is null or empty, the enum will initialize to the first enum value.

-In Mapster 2.0, flagged enum is also supported.
+In Mapster 2.0, flagged enums are also supported.

     var e = TypeAdapter.Adapt<string, FileShare>("Read, Write, Delete");
     //FileShare.Read | FileShare.Write | FileShare.Delete

 #####Mapping POCO <a name="ConversionPOCO"></a>
-Mapster can map 2 different POCO types by maching following
+Mapster can map 2 different POCO types using the following rules
-- Source and destination property names are the same ie. `dest.Name = src.Name`
+- Source and destination property names are the same.
+Ex: `dest.Name = src.Name`
-- Source has get method ie. `dest.Name = src.GetName()`
+- Source has get method.
+Ex: `dest.Name = src.GetName()`
-- Source properties has child object which can flatten to destination ie. `dest.ContactName = src.Contact.Name` or `dest.Contact_Name = src.Contact.Name`
+- Source property has child object which can flatten to destination.
+Ex: `dest.ContactName = src.Contact.Name` or `dest.Contact_Name = src.Contact.Name`

-In Mapster 2.0, POCO struct is also supported.
+In Mapster 2.0, POCO structs are also supported.

     class Staff {
         public string Name { get; set; }